 For some Entry Level courses there are no formal entry requirements.

-- Level 1 requires 3 or 4 GCSE subjects at grade 2
+- Level 1 requires 3 GCSE subjects at grade 2

-- Level 2 requires 3 or 4 GCSE subjects at grade 3
+- Level 2 requires 4 GCSE subjects at grade 3

-- Level 3 courses require 4 or 5 GCSEs at grade 4 or above including English and/or Maths
+- Level 3 courses require 5 GCSE subjects at grade 4 or above including English and/or Maths

-You can see specific entry requirements on each course description page, including any specific GCSE subjects that you would need to have.
+The above is for guidance only and some courses differ to the above for their level.
+You should check specific entry requirements on each course description page, including any specific GCSE subjects that you would need to have.

 What qualification do I get if I study a Vocational course?